 ⛺️ Pack more clothes than you think you’ll need.
 Kids find a way to go through all of them.

 ⛺️ Have ample bug spray, itching cream and a first aid kit on hand— nothing ruins a good camping trip faster than mosquitos.

-⛺️ Bring a starter log or fire starters (lint from the dryer stuffed into toilet paper tubes drizzled with a little candle wax works really well!)— nothing can dampen camping fun faster than not being able to start a campfire due to damp wood. 🔥
+⛺️ Bring a starter log or fire starters (lint from the dryer stuffed into toilet paper tubes works really well!)— nothing can dampen camping fun faster than not being able to start a campfire due to damp wood. 🔥

 ⛺️ Smores— the best part of camping for many kids 🔥